navipartner/docs/content/en/docs/retail/printing/explanation/printer_extensions/index.md

 There are three available printer extensions you can choose from when setting up the default printers for report printing:

-- Hardware Connector - a tool that helps you transfer data from the browser to a local printer.
+- Hardware Connector - helps you transfer data from the browser to a local printer.
-- MPOS
+- MPOS - gives you an option of printing content from MPOS devices.
-- PrintNode
+- PrintNode - allows you to expand your app with remote printing functionalities.